 The arrangers of the Duluth Drag Races & Car Show work together with local businesses to provide visitors to the event with a good discount.
-One example of a place that tend to offer a discount is the Edgewater Hotel & Waterpark, located less than 4 miles from Garfield Avenue.
+One example of a place that tends to offer a discount is the Edgewater Hotel & Waterpark, located less than 4 miles from Garfield Avenue.
 This hotel has great parking facilities, even for big vehicles and trailers.

 Getting to Duluth

 - Interstate 535